aptusproject/aptus-core/README.md

 <div style="text-align:center"><img src="./dependencies.png" alt="core dependency graph"></div>

+Note: _gson_ will soon be replaced with _ujson_

 <!-- =========================================================================== -->
 ## Motivation
 <a name="210531095628"></a>

 I created Aptus in bits over the past 10 years, as I struggled to get seemingly simple tasks done in Scala.
 It is not intended to be comprehensive, or particularly optimized.
 It should be seen more as a starting point for a project, where performance isn't most critical and compute resources aren't too limited.
-It can also serve as a reference, from which the basic use of underlying abstractions can be expanded as needed.
+It can also serve as a reference, from which the basic use of underlying abstractions can be expanded upon as needed.
 <a name="240306115815"></a>
 It's also for people who enjoy Scala's type system and think types shouldn't be thrown out the window (_hissing snake sound_), yet don't feel the need to capture every possible error as types.
-Consider for instance Li Haoyi's [Scala at Scale at Databricks](https://www.databricks.com/blog/2021/12/03/scala-at-scale-at-databricks.html), notably this passage:
+Consider for instance Li Haoyi's post ["Scala at Scale at Databricks"](https://www.databricks.com/blog/2021/12/03/scala-at-scale-at-databricks.html), notably this passage:

 > Zero usage of "archetypical" Scala frameworks: Play, Akka, Scalaz, Cats, ZIO, etc.

 This resonates well with aptus' goals.
-I like using some of the tools he mentions, but I also want to make sure I have a simpler solution at hand.
+I like using some of the tools he mentions, but I also want to make sure I have simpler solutions at hand too.

 <a name="240306115820"></a>
-I included all the dependencies shown in the diagram above because I found that they were required for most non-trivial projects.
+I included all the dependencies shown in the diagram above because I find that they are required for most non-trivial projects.
-For instance, what application nowadays do not need to handle JSON at some point?
+For instance, what application nowadays does not need to handle JSON at some point?
 Or parse a CSV file?
 Or handle a bz2 file?

 <a name="240306115826"></a>